-The contactors are of unit construction with all parts assembled on a common frame.
-The armature hinges on a knife edge bearing which has an extremely long life and requires little maintenance.
+These contactors resemble, in general appearance, the smaller Type M contactors with the exception that they are not of unit assembly.
+The armature hinges on a knife-edge bearing which has an extremely long life and requires little maintenance.

 Kickout springs hold the contacts open even when the contactor is tilted at an angle of 30 degrees with the vertical.